-That’s where automation play an important role. when they are automated, the rules will be changed centrally and all stakeholders working on different processes will automatically be able to apply the latest changes.
+That’s where automation plays an important role. when they are automated, the rules will be changed centrally and all stakeholders working on different processes will automatically be able to apply the latest changes.

-When automating a process like leave requests, these rules should be managed in a business rule engine, and the solution should reflect these rules when employees submit their leave requests.
+When automating a process like leave requests, these rules should be managed in a business rules engine, and the solution should reflect these rules when employees submit their leave requests.

 Because rules and processes are at the heart of any operation, correctly managing and improving them helps businesses become more efficient.